arunpendyala001/ames-housing-ml-project/README.md

 ---

-A detailed interpretation and evaluation of the Gradient Boosting model can be found in the **CapstoneEvaluation** notebook, where local feature importance (SHAP) and individual predictions are explored.
+A detailed interpretation and evaluation of the Gradient Boosting model can be found in the **Evaluation** notebook, where local feature importance (SHAP) and individual predictions are explored.

 ---